Can you bag all the Munro’s in Scotland?

 Munro Bagging With My Westie

-This video below from BBC The Social is a short look at a man his dog scaling the Munros.
+This video below from BBC The Social is a short look at a man and his dog scaling the Munros.
 When Ross Cunningham went through a hard time he found that the best way to pull himself out of his depression was to go out and start walking.
 Along with his Westie Dex, he has his sights set on bagging all of Scotland’s munros.

 Follow Ross on Instagram for more pictures of him and Dex bagging Munro’s!